 Getting close to pain is pretty much the last thing anyone wants to do.
 We humans avoid it in all kinds of clever ways.
-We overindulge in food, drugs and sex.
-We throw ourselves into the role of parent, friend, family member or employee, and in doing so we ignore who we are.
-We abstain from genuine connection with others for fear of triggering a pain point.
+Perhaps we overindulge in food, drugs and sex.
+Or we might throw ourselves into the role of parent, friend, family member or employee, and in doing so we ignore who we are.
+We can also abstain from genuine connection with others for fear of triggering a pain point.

 In the long run, how do these coping strategies help us?
 For the most part, they don’t.